philwhiles/frettler/README.md

 ## Instrument
 Yeah - just guitar.
 The Guitar class understands the fretboard layout of a guitar having any number of strings with any given tuning.
-It also contains a Tone class which represents an individual fret position on that guitar.
+It also contains a Fret class which represents an individual fret position on that particular guitar.

 ## View
 Currently only console views, each constructed with a Guitar, which take the scale and chord constructs from the engine, and render them